Our Team

 Zhenghu Chen, MD, PhD, Post-doctoral Fellow

-Zhenghu Chen received his MD and PhD degrees from Tongji University (Shanghai, China) in 2017.
+Dr. Chen received his MD and PhD from Tongji University (Shanghai, China) in 2017.
 Dr. Chen was trained at the Baylor College of Medicine Department of Hematology and Oncology as a visiting scholar in the joint-training program from 2013-2016.
-During his time at Baylor, Dr. Chen conducted in-depth translational research in neuroblastoma, one of the most common and deadly pediatric cancers, by screening small molecule compounds to develop targeted cancer therapy for neuroblastoma patients.
+During his time at Baylor, Dr. Chen conducted in-depth translational research in neuroblastoma, one of the most common and deadly pediatric cancers, by screening small-molecule compounds for targeted cancer therapy.
 After graduation, Dr. Chen spent two years in postdoctoral training at Baylor College of Medicine before he joined the Houston Methodist Research Institute in 2019.
-Dr. Chen’s current research interests focus on the mechanism that contributes to the heterogeneity and aggressiveness of cancers and developing novel therapies for cancer patients through a clinically-based, hypothesis-driven translational approach.
-Above all, Dr. Chen’s ultimate goal is to end cancer and save cancer patients’ lives by working closely with leading physicians and scientists in the field.
+Dr. Chen’s current research interests focus on the mechanisms underlying cancer heterogeneity and aggressiveness and on developing novel therapies for cancer patients through a clinic-based, hypothesis-driven translational approach.
+Dr. Chen’s central objective is to end cancer and save lives through his close work with leading physicians and scientists in the field.

 Xiaohui Liu, PhD, Post-doctoral Fellow